jenkinsci/eiffel-broadcaster-plugin/README.md

 The `openssl pkcs12` command will prompt you for a password.
 You can choose any password you like, just make sure that you'll be able to input the same password when the resulting file is uploaded to Jenkins.

-Finally, create a new system certificate credential in Jenkins and upload the .pfx file you created.
-This credential can then be chosen from the _Certificate to use for signing of system events_ dropdown in the plugin configuration (visible when _Enable signing of system events_ is checked).

 ## How to build and install this plugin from source
 In the EiffelBroadcaster root folder, use maven to compile.